pieroci/pieroci.github.io/content/posts/openapi-compiletime-net9.md

     ![openapi](/images/openapi-example3.png)

-If you want to expose an Open API UI for a developer-friendly experience, you can add Scalar with `app.MapScalarApiReference()` to your web app.
+If you want to expose an Open API UI for a developer-friendly experience, you can add Scalar.
+Add the nuget package `*Scalar.AspNetCore*`  and this line of code on your program.cs `app.MapScalarApiReference()`.
 The UI will be available at a URL like `https://localhost:port/scalar/v1`.
-In alternative you can use SwaggerUI.
+In alternative you can use SwaggerUI : `Swashbuckle.AspNetCore.SwaggerUi` package and add the middleware on program.cs with this line of code `app.UseSwaggerUI(options =>{options.SwaggerEndpoint("/openapi/v1.json", "v1");});` reachable at the url `https://localhost:port/swagger`.
-Or both :) ...
+You can use both if you want :) ...

 4. Add this to your `.csproj` file: